necccc/notification-hook/README.md

   useEffect(() => {
     fetch(API_URL)
       .then(res => setData(res))
-      // this will pop you error notification component,
+      // this will pop up your error notification component,
       // no need to import anything else here .catch(err => showError(err.message))